 Some reading on the world the cats lived in.
 Digitised versions of the works published pre-1925 can be found free online at the Internet Archive or/and Google Books.

 I’ll be adding to this section over time.
-Scroll down the page to check for new arrivals under the various topics.
+Scroll down the page to check for new books and topics.

 Keith Thomas, Man and the Natural World: Changing Attitudes in England 1500-1800 (1983).
 Fascinating.
 Though people who are very fond of animals should be a little wary, because attitudes to them involved a lot of cruelty, both casual and calculated.
 (As did attitudes to humans, of course.)